freenas/freenas-docs/userguide/shell.rst

 *freenas*, and the current working directory is :file:`~` (*root*'s home directory).

-.. note:: The default shell for a fresh install of FreeNAS is :command:`zsh`.
-However, upgrading continues to use :command:`csh` as the defualt shell.
-Change the default shell by going to :menuselection:`Account --> Users -->` |ui-options| :menuselection:`--> Edit` and select the desired shell from the :guilabel:`Shell` drop down.
+.. note:: The default shell for a new install of %brand% is :command:`zsh`. %brand% systems that are upgraded from an earlier version will continue to use :command:`csh` as the default shell.
+   The default shell can be changed by clicking :menuselection:`Account --> Users`, clicking |ui-options| of the desired user, then selecting
+   :menuselection:`--> Edit`.
+   Choose the desired shell from the :guilabel:`Shell` drop-down.

 The :guilabel:`Set font size` slider adjusts the size of text displayed in the Shell.